topspinj/hacktober-survey/README.md

-# Favourite languages hacktober project
+# Favourite languages: a hacktober project

 In honour of Hacktober, I am doing a collaborative project that looks at everyone's favourite languages from around the world.